stardusteight-d4c/youtube-interface/README.md

 // -> { counter: 12, user: { name: 'eric', age: 22} }
 ```

-- <strong>configureStore()</strong>: wraps `createStore` to provide simplified configuration options and good defaults.
+* `configureStore()`: wraps `createStore` to provide simplified configuration options and good defaults.
 It can automatically combine your slice reducers, adds whatever Redux middleware you supply, includes redux-thunk by default, and enables use of the Redux DevTools Extension.

-A friendly `abstraction` over the standard Redux `createStore` function that adds good defaults to the store setup for a better development experience.
+A friendly abstraction over the standard Redux `createStore` function that adds good defaults to the store setup for a better development experience.

 #### Basic usage example